 Before you start

-• Identify candidate archives.
-National archives, diocesan archives, municipal records, university collections — each have catalogues.
+- Identify candidate archives.
+National archives, diocesan archives, municipal records, university collections — each has a catalogue.
 AI can suggest candidates but cannot replace the catalogue search.

-• Pick a vision-capable model: Claude Opus 4.7, GPT-5.5, or Gemini 3 Pro.
-You will need to upload scans for transcription help.
+- Pick a vision-capable model: Claude Opus 4.7, GPT-5.5, or Gemini 3.1 Pro.
+You will be uploading scans for transcription help.

 Step by step

-1. Use AI to suggest archives, not to answer the question.
-“For research on [person / event / place] in [period], which national, regional, ecclesiastical, and university archives hold relevant fonds?
+- Use AI to suggest archives, not to answer the question.
+Try: “For research on [person / event / place] in [period], which national, regional, ecclesiastical, and university archives hold relevant fonds?
 List specifically by archive name and likely series.”
-Take the list, verify each archive exists, check their online catalogue yourself.
+Take the list, verify each archive exists, and check its online catalogue yourself.

-3. For a candidate document, upload the scan to AI for transcription help.
-Old German Kurrent, Italian humanist hand, 18th-century English chancery — AI is now decent at all of these, but always wrong somewhere.
-Ask “transcribe this scan line by line; mark uncertain readings with [?].”
+- For a candidate document, upload the scan for transcription help.
+Old German Kurrent, Italian humanist hand, 18th-century English chancery — general models handle all of these now, but are always wrong somewhere.
+Ask: “Transcribe this scan line by line; mark uncertain readings with [?].”
 The bracket markers are non-negotiable.
+For a multi-page collection in one scribe’s hand, train a Transkribus model on ~50 verified pages instead of re-prompting a chat model for each image.

-4. Verify the transcription against the scan, line by line.
+- Verify the transcription against the scan, line by line.
 Especially for proper names, dates, and numbers.
-AI confidently invents plausible-looking names that match the script’s style.
-This is the single highest-fidelity step in the whole workflow.
+Models confidently invent plausible-looking names that match the script’s style — this is the single highest-fidelity step in the whole workflow, and the reason the headline accuracy figures do not let you skip it.

-6. Cross-reference dates against the right calendar.
-Pre-1582 Catholic Europe is Julian; pre-1752 Britain is Julian; Eastern Europe used Julian into the 20th century.
-Ask the model to confirm which calendar applies and convert if needed — then sanity-check against a known event from the same document.
+- Cross-reference dates against the right calendar.
+Pre-1582 Catholic Europe is Julian; Britain and its colonies stayed Julian until September 1752; Russia and much of Eastern Europe used Julian into 1918.
+Ask the model to confirm which calendar applies and convert if needed — then sanity-check the result against a known event from the same document.

-7. Notes go in your file with a verbatim quote, your translation or transcription, and the page/folio reference.
+- Write notes with a verbatim quote, your transcription or translation, and the page/folio reference.
 Never paraphrase a primary source without quoting it first.
 If you cannot find your way back to the original line, you cannot defend the citation.

 First-run exercise

-Pick a single document you can access online — a single page of a parish register, a one-page letter, a single notarial entry.
-Run the full workflow on it: transcribe with AI, verify against scan, translate, cross-reference one date.
+Pick a single document you can access online — one page of a parish register, a one-page letter, a single notarial entry.
+Run the full workflow on it: transcribe with AI, verify against the scan, translate, cross-reference one date.
 Time it.
-Most first runs take 45-60 minutes for one document; that is the actual unit of archive work, and AI compresses it modestly, not dramatically.
+Most first runs take 45–60 minutes for one document; that is the actual unit of archive work, and AI compresses it modestly, not dramatically.

 Quality check

-• Every transcription has been read against the scan, line by line.
-Uncertain readings are marked.
+- Every transcription has been read against the scan, line by line.
+Uncertain readings are marked with [?].

-• Dates have been converted to a consistent calendar with the conversion shown.
+- Dates have been converted to a consistent calendar with the conversion shown (and the old-style date preserved).

 How to reuse this workflow

-• Save a transcription prompt and a translation prompt as templates.
-Period-specific.
+- Save period-specific transcription and translation prompts as templates.
 The 18th-century notarial prompt is different from the 19th-century parish-register prompt.

 Common mistakes

-• Letting AI summarize “what happened” without ever opening a primary source — you are writing from Wikipedia.
+- Letting AI summarize “what happened” without ever opening a primary source — you are writing from Wikipedia with extra steps.

-• Trusting the transcription without verifying against the scan — AI invents plausible names that fit the handwriting style.
+- Trusting the transcription without verifying against the scan — even a model at 98% character accuracy invents plausible names that fit the handwriting style.

-• Confusing calendars.
-A date that is “off by 11 days” is almost always a Julian-Gregorian issue, not a mistake.
+- Confusing calendars.
+A date that is “off by 11 days” is almost always a Julian–Gregorian issue, not a transcription error.

-• Asking AI for “what is this document about” before reading it yourself.
-The summary will be confidently wrong.
+- Asking AI “what is this document about” before reading it yourself.
+The summary will be confidently, fluently wrong.

 FAQ

-• Which model is best for old handwriting?: Vision models from major providers all handle common scripts; Claude Opus 4.7 and Gemini 3 Pro are currently strongest for Kurrent and humanist hands.
-None is reliable on heavily damaged documents.
+- Which tool is best for old handwriting?: For one-off pages, Claude Opus 4.7 and Gemini 3.1 Pro are currently strongest on Kurrent and humanist hands, with character-error rates under ~2% on clear 18th–19th-century scans.
+For bulk runs or a single scribe’s hand, train a custom model in Transkribus.
+None is reliable on heavily damaged or faded documents.

-• What about right-to-left scripts (Arabic, Hebrew)?: Modern AI handles printed text well, handwritten poorly.
+- What about right-to-left scripts (Arabic, Hebrew)?: Modern AI handles printed text well and handwritten text poorly.
 For Ottoman or rabbinic hands, expect to verify every line.

-• What about copyright and archive terms of use?: Many archives restrict uploading scans to third-party services.
-Check the archive’s terms; some require local-only processing.
+- What about copyright and archive terms of use?: Many archives restrict uploading scans to third-party services.
+Check the archive’s terms before you upload; some require local-only processing, which rules out cloud chat models.